For the entire list of topics, with links to the individual podcasts, scroll down.

-A growing movement—with perhaps a quarter million members in the U.S., and 10% that number in Israel—is proclaiming that the path to Christian spirituality is through embracing the Jewishness of the early church.
-They aim to keep the Sabbath, obey Torah, observe the Old Testament festivals, use Hebrew and Aramaic words, call their leaders rabbi, and much more.
+A growing movement—with perhaps 250,000 members in the U.S., and 10% that number in Israel—is proclaiming that the path to Christian spirituality is through embracing Torah and the Jewishness of the early church.
+They aim to keep the Sabbath, observe the Old Testament festivals, use Hebrew and Aramaic words, call their leaders rabbi, support the State of Israel, and much more.
 They lament that so few believers have studied the Old Testament.

 We applaud the Messianics for their emphasis on the Old Testament.
 They're right: We need to study Torah if we are to grasp the message of the whole Bible (both covenants), view the world through Jesus’s eyes, appreciate prophecy and fulfillment, and much more.
 They rightly reject common Protestant claims that the O.T.
 Law was the root of legalism, or was opposed to grace, or only superficially reflects God’s character.

 The Messianics seem to see themselves as a bridge between evangelical Christianity and the Jews, whom they expect to come to Christ in large numbers at the end of the age.
 And yet, although they claim to be 100% Christian and 100% Jewish, few Christians—and hardly any Jews—accept them as representing their historic faiths.
 (Why is that?)
 Invest a few minutes each week so that you can assess this important movement.
 You will also boost your grasp of the Old Testament.

 Click on the arrow to play the podcast, or you can use the "download" icon to download the podcast (if available).
 You can also right click here, in order to save the audio file and listen later.

 Talks in this series.
 Each talk comes with brief notes and key scriptures.

 (Please listen to this if you're unfamiliar with Messianic Judaism.)
 8 mins

 2 — Roots and Terminology